British PM's ex-media boss in court

 The seventh man is a former private detective Glenn Mulcaire.

+Coulson, Kuttner, Edmondson, Thurlbeck and Weatherup sat together in court while Miskiw and Mulcaire sat on their own.

-All seven, dressed in suits, did not exchange a word or even appear to acknowledge each other as they looked around Westminster Magistrates’ Court, which was packed with lawyers and reporters.
+All seven were dressed smartly in suits and did not exchange a word or even appear to acknowledge each other as they looked around Westminster Magistrates’ Court, which was packed with lawyers and reporters.

 Rebekah Brooks, a close friend of Cameron’s who oversaw Murdoch’s British newspaper arm, has also been charged with illegally intercepting voicemail messages and will appear before the same court on September 3.

-Prosecutors allege that in order to obtain exclusive stories, the group illegally accessed on a systematic basis the voicemails of mobile phones of celebrities, sports stars and politicians.
+Prosecutors allege that in order to obtain exclusive stories, the group illegally accessed on a systematic basis the voicemails of mobile phones of people ranging from celebrities to sports stars and politicians.

-Brad Pitt, Angelina Jolie and Jude Law, England soccer player Wayne Rooney, former Beatle Paul McCartney, former Deputy Prime Minister John Prescott and two former home secretaries (interior ministers) were among the victims, prosecutors said.
+Prosecutors said the victims included actors Brad Pitt, Angelina Jolie and Jude Law, England soccer player Wayne Rooney, former Beatle Paul McCartney, former deputy Prime Minister John Prescott and two former home secretaries (interior ministers).

 Another alleged victim was Milly Dowler, a missing schoolgirl later found murdered.
 It was the revelation that she had been targeted which created a public uproar last year, and led to Murdoch closing down the 168-year-old title.

 The seven men spoke only to confirm their name, age and address.
-A clerk then read out all the charges which took almost 20 minutes.
+A clerk then read out all the charges which took almost 20 minutes to complete.
 The case will now go to Southwark Crown Court on September 26.

 They remain on bail on the condition they do not contact each other and that they tell the police in advance if they plan to travel abroad.